-- Only stay with people who have rock-solid references.
+- Try and stay with well-referenced hosts.
 This is especially so if you’re travelling solo and doubly so if you’re female.
-It’s not hard to find hosts that have 50+ positive references in almost every major city, so there’s no reason to stay with someone who doesn’t look 100% safe.
+It’s not hard to find hosts that have 10+ positive references in almost every major city, so there’s no reason to stay with someone who doesn’t look 100% safe.
 There’s no need to be paranoid, just exercise basic common sense.
 Couchsurfing is a very safe and close community, but of course there are always gaps.

 - If you’re unsure about a host, look at the references on their profile and then send a message to their past guests.
 I’ve had quite a few people message me asking about hosts I’ve stayed with and if I had a pleasant stay or not.
 This is a really easy way to do a “background check” on your host and give you some peace of mind.
-Some people have been known to set up fake references for themselves, so be thorough.
-A host with only 2 or 3 references is generally not worth the risk.
+Some people have been known to set up fake references for themselves, although I things like this are rare.

-- When booking on these sites most backpackers will do either one of two things – they’ll list by “cheapest price” and book the very cheapest bed, or they’ll list by “review score” and book the hostel with the highest review score.
+- When booking on these sites most backpackers will do one of two things – they’ll list by “cheapest price” and book the very cheapest bed, or they’ll list by “review score” and book the hostel with the highest review score.
 What this means is that the cheapest hostel and the best reviewed hostel are always super busy.
 Therefore a good idea is to book the second or third hostel down the list, not quite the cheapest or the best reviewed, but still really good.
 These hostels are always much less busy, which means less crowded bathrooms, less crowded dorms, less crowded breakfasts, less time waiting at reception, less noise, less time waiting for a computer etc etc.

 - When planning your trip check the site every day.
 The prices change often, and last minute deals pop up all the time.
 I’ve had up to 50% off just by waiting until the day before my stay to book.
 If you miss out, don’t worry – there’s plenty of other hotels to choose from.

-- When you book through Agoda, make sure you sign up for an account!
+- When you book through Agoda, make sure you sign up for an account.
 Agoda will give you loyalty points for every night’s stay.
 It’s not the best program (it will cost you around $625 in bookings before you get $25 in rewards) but it doesn’t hurt to rack the points up if you’re making bookings anyway.

 Hotels.com is another pretty standard hotel booking site I use.
 This website also has a loyalty program; the deal is if you stay 10 nights you will get one night free.
 Of course, the free night must be equal or lesser value to the average of your 10 previous nights.
 This gives you a better return than Agoda’s program, as you only need $250 of bookings to get $25 in rewards credit (Agoda requires $600+).
 Still only worthwhile if you’re making a lot of bookings, because the points do expire, but no harm in collecting them if you’re booking hotels anyway.

-Small hotels, guesthouses, and family run B&B’s simply cannot afford to be on Agoda, Hotels.com or any of those big websites.
+Small hotels, guesthouses, and family run B&B’s simply cannot afford to be on Booking.com, Hotels.com or any of those big websites.
 Where you will find them is on TripAdvisor.
 This is perfect, because they’ll have reviews from past guests and you’ll be able to sort through them by review score to find the best one.
-This has been a great resource for lesser travelled countries, especially in Africa.
+I’ve found it to be a great resource for lesser travelled countries, especially in Africa.
 Another good resource to find such accommodation is on Wikitravel.

 - Accuracy of reviews is far lower on TripAdvisor than it is on Hostelworld, Agoda, and other booking websites.
-Many owners of these guesthouses ask their friends, family and preferred guests to write glowing reviews for them, meaning 5 star reviews are easy to come by.
-On Agoda, only guests that have actually paid for a night at the hotel can write a review for it, meaning reviews are mostly honest and accurate.
-The lesson here is, if a place on TripAdvisor has glowing 5 star reviews, don’t take it as fact.
+Many owners of these guesthouses ask their friends, family and preferred guests to write reviews for them, meaning 5 star reviews are easy to come by.
+By contrast on Agoda, only guests that have actually paid for a night at the hotel can write a review for it, meaning reviews are mostly honest and accurate.

 AirBnB is the industry favourite right now.
 This is a sharing economy website where local people list their rooms/apartments for rent.
 This makes it possible to rent regular apartments for just a few days in a foreign city, which is really convenient and a lot more comfortable/interesting than a hotel.
 Prices are decent and this can be a great option for cities where hotels are known to be expensive (e.g. Hong Kong, Tokyo).
 You can also try Wimdu, Roomorama and Flipkey.
-For a more in-depth breakdown of Airbnb tips, check out my article here.

 Other tips for finding the right accommodation: